thundergolfer/bazel-linting-system/README.md

 # `bazel-linting-system`

-This is an experimental project with the goals of providing a simple tool for linting source code within a polyglot Bazel repo and learning more about aspects. ⚠️ _Currently it relies on being able to configure your linters to modify source 'in-place'._ Thankfully most linters can do this.
+This is an experimental project with the goals of providing a simple tool for linting source code within a polyglot Bazel repo and learning more about aspects.

-See [`DESIGN.md`](DESIGN.md) for some discussion of the pros/cons of this project.
+### Will this work with linting tool `X`?

+This project was designed with linters like [`black`](https://github.com/psf/black) and [`gofmt`](https://golang.org/cmd/gofmt/) in mind.
+Given their behaviour, they're perhaps more accurately called _formatters_, but to me formatters are a subclass of linters.

+If a linting tool restricts itself to only doing evaluation using your source code files, without needing access to any other information like dependencies or compiler-configuration then it will fit nicely into this project.
+I think of this project's model linter as a pure function from a source code file to a linted source code file: `f(source_code: str) -> str`.

+Now this restriction does allow for things beyond formatting, for example you can check for unused variables, unused imports, or missing return values.
+But some powerful static analysis tools are outside of project scope, like [`mypy`](https://github.com/thundergolfer/bazel-mypy-integration).

+⚠️ _Currently linters also must be able to modify source 'in-place'._ Thankfully most linters can do this.

 ## Usage